boochtek/provisional/README.md

 and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [RubyGems].

+To run the tests, you'll need a Digital Ocean account, with an API key generated.
+You'll have to export the key in an environment variable named `DIGITAL_OCEAN_API_KEY`.
+You can also enable extra debugging by exporting `GLI_DEBUG=true`.

 ## Contributing